-Our distinctive and attractive townscape is a mix of buildings from many periods.
 Most people are aware of the fine old buildings in the town, dating from the 15th through to the early 19th Century.
 These are considered to be of such national architectural or historic importance that they have been given a statutory Grade 1 or Grade 2 listing.
 There are, however, many other unlisted buildings in Sudbury which contribute to the unique interest and variety of the local townscape, some of which also have local historical interest.